Drkshades/btctras/README.md

 Open Github account here:
 https://github.com/join

-Create an new organization here:
+Create a new organization here:
 https://github.com/organizations/new

 Install Github from Windows, get it here: